Last Updated on Jun 12, 2025

 (b) Notwithstanding Section 5(a) above, in the event Customer experiences a Severity Level 1 event five (5) times for the Services under an Order Form within any rolling six (6)-month period, Customer may immediately terminate such Order Form upon written notice.

-This Data Processing Addendum (“Addendum”) forms part of the Terms between Customer and Dealpath.
+This Data Processing Addendum (including its Attachments) (this “Addendum”) forms part of and is subject to the terms and conditions of the Master Services Agreement (“Agreement”) between Customer and Dealpath.

 1. Subject Matter and Duration.

-(a) Subject Matter.
-This Addendum reflects the parties’ commitment to abide by Data Protection Laws concerning the Processing of Customer Personal Data in connection with Dealpath’s provision of the Services under the Terms.
-All capitalized terms that are not expressly defined in this Addendum will have the meanings given to them in the Terms.
-If and to the extent language in this Addendum or any of its Exhibits conflicts with the Terms, this Addendum shall control.
+1.1 Subject Matter.
+This Addendum reflects the Parties’ commitment to abide by Data Protection Laws concerning the Processing of Customer Personal Data in connection with Dealpath’s execution of the Services under the Agreement.
+All capitalized terms that are not expressly defined in this Addendum will have the meanings given to them in the Agreement.
+If and to the extent language in this Addendum or any of its Attachments conflicts with the Agreement, this Addendum shall control.

-(b) Duration and Survival.
-This Addendum will become legally binding upon the Effective Date, or upon the date that the Parties enter into this Addendum if it is completed after the Effective Date.
-Dealpath will Process Customer Personal Data until the relationship terminates as specified in the Terms.
+1.2 Duration and Survival.
+This Addendum will become legally binding upon the Order Form Effective Date of the initial Order Form, or upon the date that the Parties enter into this Addendum if it is completed after the effective such Order Form Effective Date.
+Dealpath will Process Customer Personal Data until the relationship terminates as specified in the Agreement.
 Dealpath’s obligations and Customer’s rights under this Addendum will continue in effect so long as Dealpath Processes Customer Personal Data.

 2. Definitions.